-Addiction is a chronic and progressive disease that is estimated to affect 21.5 million Americans according to the National Survey on Drug Use and Health.
+Addiction is a chronic and progressive disease that is estimated to affect 21.5 million Americans, according to the National Survey on Drug Use and Health.
 Of these millions of people, many do not have access to or receive the substance abuse care from qualified addiction professionals that they need.

-If you or a loved one is currently struggling with an addiction to drugs and/or alcohol, then getting proper addiction treatment is the key to finding success in recovery.
-Understanding addiction therapy, how it works, and the different addiction treatment techniques available is important when searching for the right drug treatment program and a solution that meets your needs.
+If you or a loved one is struggling with drug or alcohol addiction, then getting proper addiction treatment is the key to finding success in recovery.
+Understanding addiction therapy, how it works, and available addiction treatment techniques, are important when searching for the right drug treatment program that meets your needs.

-What Is Addiction?
+What is Addiction?

-- Taking the drug in larger amounts and for longer than intended
+- Taking the drug in greater amounts and for longer than intended

-- Wanting to cut down or quit but finding yourself unable to do so
+- Wanting to cut down or quit but being unable to do so

 - Spending copious amounts of time attempting to obtain the substance

 - Being incapable of performing obligations at work, school, or home due to drug use